 Smoking and alcohol

 It has been known for a long time that smoking is harmful to health.
-The combined effects of smoking and alcohol greatly increase the risk of cancer (more so than from either of these factors alone).
-Up to 75 per cent of cancers of the upper airway and digestive tract can be related to alcohol plus smoking.
+The combined effects of smoking and alcohol greatly increase the risk of cancer—more so than from either of these factors alone.
+Up to 75 per cent of cancers of the upper airway and digestive tract can be related to the combined effects of drinking alcohol and smoking.

 If you have any concerns or questions, please contact your doctor.

 Want to know where this information comes from?
 Click here.